Founder & CEO2016 – 2021

 Communities, Not Algorithms

-Most social platforms make money by stealing your attention.
+Most social platforms make money by stealing your time and attention.
 They optimize for time-on-platform, which means optimizing for addiction, outrage, and infinite scroll.
 We built The Jump on a different premise: what if a platform had to earn your time by being genuinely useful?

 The Jump